Bakarkhani Roti Recipe

 • Knead the dough for 4-5 minutes.

-• Apply ¼ teaspoon ghee on the top of the semi-circle and fold to make a triangle.
+• Apply ¼ teaspoon of ghee on the top of the semi-circle and fold to make a triangle.

 • Roll the round to make a 6-inch circle (¼-inch thick) and prick it with a fork all over.